pickware/cancel-workflow-action/README.md

     access_token: ${{ secrets.GITHUB_TOKEN }}
 ```

+This should probably the first step in your workflow to ensure cancellation as early as possible.

 At the time of writing `0.2.0` is the latest release but you can select any [release](https://github.com/styfle/cancel-workflow-action/releases).

 ## Contributing